Should your child’s U.S. school district have a Food Allergy Task Force?

 Our school district was the first to create a Food Allergy Task Force.
 Since then, there have been at least two other districts in Colorado that have also created one.
 The result: more children with life-threatening food allergies are safe at school!
 Will a district in your state or province be next?

-Nicole Smith runs the Allergicchild.com website and is the author of Allie the Allergic Elephant, Cody the Allergic Cow, and Chad the Allergic Chipmunk.
-Her teenage son Morgan has life-threatening peanut allergies.
+Nicole Smith runs the Allergicchild.com website and is the author of Allie the Allergic Elephant and other children’s food allergy books.
 Nicole has helped school districts across the U.S. to create safe environments for food allergic children.
 In Colorado, Nicole was the driving force to get Senate Bill 09-226 introduced and passed into law, which requires school districts to have a policy to keep food allergic children safe at school.
-Nicole now serves on the Food Allergy Initiative’s advocacy steering committee.